When you have decided on a budget, you need to lay it all out.

 If you like gadgets, for example, you need to look at how you display or conceal them.
 Do you prefer them to hang from hooks or place them concealed in drawers?

-If you are a baker, do you want a baking centre storage unit or units?
+If you are a baker, do you want a baking center storage unit or units?
 Do you want the dry goods on a shelf or tucked away in closed cupboards?
 What about knick-knacks?
 Do you want to display any?
 There is also the issue of small kitchen appliances.
 Do you have a few, many or a surplus?
 They require space and, of course, outlets.

 To counteract the perceived or actual demand for storage, you have many different options.